dmakogon/dbguidance/sql/sqldb-or-3rdparty.md

 **SECURITY: Does your application require fixed IP for database access?**

-In some scenarios, especially in hybrid environments where on-premise access is required, IP address white-listing is mandatory by local IT and/or Security department to permit outbound connections.
+In some scenarios, especially in hybrid environments where on-premises access is required, IP address white-listing is mandatory by local IT and/or Security department to permit outbound connections.
 Azure SQLDB public IPs can change without notice and cannot be reserved.
 For this reason, if your company has this security requirement, you need to use SQL Server in Azure VM and configure “Reserved IP” for your Cloud Service.
 This configuration will also offer the possibility to change the default TCP port for SQL Server connections (1433).

   Reserved IP addresses for Cloud Services & Virtual Machines http://azure.microsoft.com/blog/2014/05/14/reserved-ip-addresses